 To ensure safe towing, make sure you have a suitable vehicle, and hitch for your portable restroom trailer.
-It is the trailer owner’s responsibility to correctly match the combination of tow vehicle and portable restroom trailer.
-Contact a hitch specialist, who can help you match your tow vehicle and hitch, and equip you with a properly installed brake controller.
+Importantly, it is the trailer owner’s responsibility to correctly match the combination of tow vehicle and portable restroom trailer.
+Be sure to contact a hitch specialist, who can help you match your tow vehicle and hitch, and equip you with a properly installed brake controller.

 Use the jack to raise the coupler high enough for the hitch ball to slip beneath.